silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Debounce
-**Description:** *Debounce* delays the execution of a function until a certain time has passed without it being called again, useful for optimizing frequent events.
+**Description:** Delays the execution of a function until a certain time has passed without it being called again, useful for optimizing frequent events.
 Use cases: Search inputs, form validation, window resize handlers, API calls triggered by user input.

 **Example:**
 ```javascript